Wally Dunn

-Thomas Wallace Dunn (December 4, 1911 – April 21, 2004) was a Canadian-born Thoroughbred horse trainer.
+Thomas Wallace Dunn (December 4, 1911 – April 21, 2016) was a Canadian-born Thoroughbred horse trainer.

-Born in Minitonas, Manitoba, Wally Dunn went to Vancouver, British Columbia at age seventeen where he would find work in Thoroughbred horse racing.
-One of five brothers who became involved in the sport, his brother Wilson Dunn bred George Royal and brother George trained the 1965 Canadian Horse of the Year.
+Born in Minitonas, Manitoba, Wally Dunn went to Vancouver, British Columbia, at age seventeen, where he would find work in Thoroughbred horse racing.
+One of five brothers who became involved in the sport, his brother Wilson Dunn Jr. bred George Royal and brother George trained the 1965 Canadian Horse of the Year.
 In the 1930s, Wally Dunn took horses south to race at Santa Anita Park in Los Angeles, California.